aws-samples/cfn101-workshop/content/intermediate/operations/drift-detection/index.md

     Type: AWS::S3::Bucket
 ```

-{{% notice note %}}
-This `UserData` script will only run the first time the instance boots.
-You can [create a configuration](https://aws.amazon.com/premiumsupport/knowledge-center/execute-user-data-ec2/) which will run a script on every boot, but in order to keep the template complexity low for this workshop, this template just shows simple content.
+::alert[This `UserData` script will only run the first time the instance boots.
+You can [create a configuration](https://aws.amazon.com/premiumsupport/knowledge-center/execute-user-data-ec2/) which will run a script on every boot, but in order to keep the template complexity low for this workshop, this template just shows simple content.]
-{{% /notice %}}

 1. Navigate to the [AWS CloudFormation Console](https://console.aws.amazon.com/cloudformation/).
 2. From **Create stack**, choose **With new resources (standard)**.